MS Windows 10/8/Vista

-You will find the Generate Standard Scheme button enabled when you click on Manage Cols on the Home tab.
-After clicking the Generate Standard Scheme button, enter a name for your extraction scheme and you're done.
-The new extraction scheme will show up in the Extraction Schemes panel on the Home tab and is ready to use.
+You will find the Generate Standard Scheme button enabled when you click on the Manage Columns button on the Home tab.
+After clicking the Generate Standard Scheme button, enter a name for your Extraction Scheme and you're done.
+The new Extraction Scheme will show up in the Extraction Schemes panel on the Home tab and is ready to use.

 Reload Defaults: If you have deleted or modified any of the pre-configured sets of column headers, this button allows you to reload the default sets.

 The Output Masks group of controls covers all functions related to output masks.
-Output masks in Auto Book refer to patterns used to output a database's content in a different format.
+Output masks in Auto Book refer to patterns used to output a Database's content in a different format.
 You can output only specific columns and arrange them in a different format, adding line-breaks, tabulators and other text as desired.
 This functionality can be useful, for example, to output your Database in a format that is tailored to an invoice template or a cloud system into which you want to paste your data.

 [Enter Name] field: When saving an output mask, enter a name here.